piteren/ompr/README.md

 any time.
 This method is non-blocking.
 It just gets the tasks and sends for processing immediately.

 OMPRunner processes given tasks with InternalProcessor (IP) that guarantees non-blocking interface of OMPRunner.
-Tasks are processed by RunningWorker class objects that are managed by IP (and additionally wrapped by RWW).

 Results may be received with two get methods (single or all) and by default will be ordered with tasks order.
 Finally, OMPRunner needs to be closed with exit().

-You can check /tests for some run examples.

 ------------